t3chn0m4g3/h0neytr4p/README.md

 Cookie: whostmgrsession=<run-id>
 ```

-With the default `docker-compose.yml` port mapping, run it against the WHM-style host port that forwards to the container's HTTPS listener:
+With the default `docker-compose.yml` port mapping, run it against the WHM-style host port `2087`, which forwards to the container's HTTPS listener on `443`:

 ```bash
 tests/test-cve-2026-41940-basic-decoded.sh